TWO TURTLEDOVES;

 -Song of Songs 2:10-13 AMPL.

-But all is not lost.
-As we shall discover, there is a message in all this.
-The mourning dove imagery is telling us a story, even the 'rest of the story'.
-A spiritual threshold is laid out before us.
-And many are being shown the Way.
-It is in that Way that vast numbers of lost people are destined to come into redemption, salvation, and restoration in God.
-This is part of the spiritual message and witness of the two turtledoves.
-It not only relates to the end of this age but also the entry of many into the coming glorious Millennium of Messiah.
+Here is a sketch of what is going on here.
+A magnificent spiritual threshold is laid out before us by God.
+Many are being shown the Way.
+Some enter in and find fulfillment.
+Others need a little help from their friends.
+And they receive that help.
+Because in this Way vast numbers of lost people are destined to come into redemption, salvation, and full restoration in God.
+This is the spiritual message that is seen in the witness of the two turtledoves.
+The story not only relates to the deeper covenant relationships between people here below.
+It consummates in the end-time drama and the entry of many into the coming glorious Millennium of Messiah.

-Their beloved one is not with them.
+In the story of the two turtledoves the beloved one has been taken from them.
 But he is longed for with deep emotion.
+The breft one who has lost his mate is mourning, even as a the mourning dove.
 This is our clue to the meaning of the two turtledoves as we see it expressed in the Hebrew sacrificial system.
-The two turtledoves in scripture help us to understand the meaning and destiny of those many people who do not have a personal covenant with Christ when He returns.
-(Zech.12:10-13:1) At His return they will mourn for Him as for a lost firstborn son.
+The two turtledoves in scripture help us to understand the meaning and destiny of those many people who do not have a personal covenant with Christ when He returns but once had a deep covenant relationship with those who did.
+(Zech.12:10-13:1) There is a missed relationship here, not only for a lost friend but for the Friend of his missing friend.
+At His return many people will mourn for Messiah, the Friend of their missing friends.
+They will mourn for the Messiah they had not come to know, as for a lost firstborn son.
 It is the firstborn who is to be redeemed with the blood of the Sacrifice Lamb at Passover.
 (Exo.34:20).

-Will two turtledoves suffice?
+The story of the two turtledoves is a love story.
+So of course there is hope.
 A "true love" is also singing in that centuries old Christmas carol, "The 12 days of Christmas".

 "On the second day of Christmas,